 What We Built

-In roughly 2 hours, from an empty directory:
+In one extended session (about 6 hours), from an empty directory:

 It actually works.
-You can clone the repo, run make run, and watch it boot in QEMU.
+You can clone the repo, run make run, and type Forth code that executes in real-time on bare metal.

 The Journey